cryo5551/codeeditor/README.md

 - Editor Used --> monaco-editor :  https://www.npmjs.com/package/@monaco-editor/react
 - Api Used --> https://rapidapi.com/judge0-official/api/judge0-ce
 - And Icons from MUI Icons: https://mui.com/material-ui/api/icon/
+- For state Handling Context API is used.
 - All other UI is done by me no third party CSS or UI Framework is used.

 ### Functionality